 Starting The Macro.

-We need to declare two variables in the macro.
-This just means we get Excel to create a memory container, or get it to allocate memory to store these values.
-The two variables we are declaring are ws as Worksheet and x as Integer.
+We need to declare two variables in the macro, which creates a memory container to store these values.
+The two variables are ws as Worksheet and x as Integer.
 We are also setting x as the value of 1.

 Insert A New Worksheet.